Kinga Gál

-Kinga Gál (born 6 September 1970) is a Hungarian politician and Member of the European Parliament (MEP) from Hungary.
+Kinga Gál (born 6 September 1970) is a Hungarian politician and Member of the European Parliament (MEP).
 She is a member of Fidesz.

 Early life and education

 Gál was born in Cluj-Napoca, SR Romania and moved to Hungary in 1986.
 She graduated from the Institute for Comparative Human Rights in Strasbourg with a diploma of International Human Rights in 1993 and from the Political Science and Law Department of Eötvös Loránd University in 1994.

 Career

 From 1991 until 1994, Gál was an advisor to the Democratic Alliance of Hungarians in Romania.
 In 1995, she worked as an analyst for the Government Office for Hungarian Minorities Abroad and in 1996 as a researcher for the Teleki Foundation.
 From 1997 until 2000, she was an international legal expert at the European Centre for Minority Issues in Flensburg.
 Between 2001 and 2002, she served as the vice-chairman of the Government Office for Hungarian Minorities Abroad.
 Gál was appointed chief advisor to the president of the Hungarian Academy of Sciences in 2003.